e+ Ticketing Guide (with Love Live! event ticket info)

 3. You may need to log in to download the ticket.
 (Some tickets don't require this.)
 It doesn't matter what account you use to log in; the name and phone number associated with the ticket are from the original account used to buy it.

-4. You may need to verify (using SMS) the phone number for one of the accounts associated with the ticket.
+4. You may need to call to verify the phone number for one of the accounts associated with the ticket.
 (This is the case for SumaChike for most Love Live! events.)
-You enter the phone number, it texts a verification code there, and you enter the verification code.
+You enter the phone number, it gives you a phone number to call, and call the number.
 If you only applied with one account, that's the one you have to enter.
 Otherwise, you can enter the phone number for any of the accounts.
 This phone number is the one you used at the time of application, so don't lose access to it!
 Even if you update your account's phone number afterwards, it will not change the phone number associated with the ticket.

 6. When entering the venue, tap the pink arrow-ish button on the top right that says "入場画面に進む".
 The staff should be able to help you from there.